mldias23i/Local_Data_Pipeline/README.md

         git checkout -b <branch_name>
         ```

-This README provides an overview of your project, how to set it up, run it, and test it.
+This README provides an overview of the project, how to set it up, run it, and test it.
 It also covers basic Git usage.